Wednesday, April 29, 2026

 In practice, a strategy-less policy of cuts and undignified distribution battles dominate.

 • Projects are not seen as embedded in the contexts described above, but as pure cost factors in their own little silo kingdom.
-Anything that provides long-term relief in another budget is wiped away: you are not responsible for this, someone else should please take care of this challenge.
-Decisions are made in one’s own echo chamber without looking at the big picture and without influencing the causes.
+What provides long-term relief in another budget is simply brushed aside: that’s not our responsibility—someone else should please take care of this challenge.
+Decisions are made within one’s own echo chamber, without considering the bigger picture and without addressing the root causes.

 • Companies fear for their economic future despite their range of solutions.
-If there is no market for their products and bureaucracy and regulations take away their breathing space, these companies either leave the European market and dedicate themselves to markets that roll out the red carpet.
+If there is no market for their products and bureaucracy and regulations are stifling them, these companies will either leave the European market and turn their attention to markets that roll out the red carpet for them.
 Or they die a quiet death.

-• Another old classic: chambers defend vested rights, access barriers remain in place.
-The most recent example: pharmacies and in-house pharmacies in doctors’ surgeries are not set up according to actual demand, but according to the distance to the next one.
+• Another old classic: professional associations defend their vested interests, and barriers to entry remain in place.
+The most recent example: pharmacies and in-office pharmacies in medical practices are not established based on actual need, but rather on their distance from the nearest one.
 Every centimeter counts.
-In practice, doctors then build Doctors then build their centers somewhere in the field, so that they can integrate a medicine cabinet.
-The often-cited “proximity to sleep” makes a lot of sense, especially for older people.
+In practice, doctors end up building their clinics out in the middle of nowhere just so they can include an in-office pharmacy.
+The often-cited convenience of being able to walk right next door is particularly meaningful for older people.

-My interviews regularly reveal the consequences of short-sighted policies: Family caregivers burn out due to the strain and become patients themselves even at a young age.
-Counseling and support services are not sufficiently well known and are therefore not used.
-The financial burden on families themselves for basic care is constantly increasing.
-Inpatient facilities are also overburdened because housing situations that are not age-appropriate and gaps in outpatient care and assisted living are causing acute emergencies.
+My interviews regularly reveal the consequences of short-sighted policies: family caregivers burn out due to the strain and become patients even at a young age.
+Counseling and support services are not sufficiently known and are therefore not used.
+The financial burdens in the families even for basic care are constantly increasing.
+Inpatient facilities are also overburdened because the housing situation, which is not age-appropriate, and gaps in outpatient care and assisted living provoke acute emergencies.
 Even long-standing regional contact points for illnesses such as dementia are falling victim to the red pencil.

 Older people urgently need low-threshold support services to help them navigate the complexity of bureaucracy and digitalization.
-They often fail to find support options or fill out applications that can only be submitted online.
-And also because structures such as post offices, bank branches and grocery stores are eroding, especially in rural areas, older people increasingly need support in the form of adult representatives – and these structures are already working at their limits.
-This is because it is often simply no longer possible to switch to digital banking and self-service services, for example.
-P.S.: Incidentally, countries such as Rwanda are managing to support the population in using e-government structures – and no, that’s not a joke – this is not a joke, but a bitter reality.
+They often struggle to find sources of support or to fill out applications that can only be submitted online.
+And because, especially in rural areas, infrastructure such as post offices, bank branches, and grocery stores is disappearing, older adults increasingly need support in the form of adult advocacy services—and even these services are already stretched to their limits.
+After all, switching to digital banking or self-service options, for example, is often simply no longer an option.
+P.S.: By the way, countries like Rwanda are managing to support their populations in using e-government systems—and no, that’s not a joke, but a bitter reality.

 Short-sightedness creates long-term problems